Settorezero/Arlok/README.md

 - BOM in the docs folder: [Bill-Of-Materials](./docs/BOM.md).

 ## Assembling
-I've prepared a detailed step-by-step guide: it's located in the [docs folder](./docs/assembly.md).
+I've prepared a detailed step-by-step guide and a video on youtube: all infos are located in the [docs folder](./docs/assembly.md).

-🇮🇹 For italian users: there is an [italian guide too](./docs/assembly_ita.md)
-If you've already analog servo, I've prepared also a [guide about servo hacking for continuos rotation](./docs/servo_mod.md)
+🇮🇹 C'è anche la [guida in italiano](./docs/assembly_ita.md).
+Nella guida è anche linkato un video che illustra il montaggio passo-passo

 ## Code examples
 See in the [Arduino folder](./arduino) for code examples or write your own using one of the provided example as base!